Wiki · Concept · Last reviewed June 24, 2026

 Training and data summary.
 A high-level description of training data, filtering, data partnerships, synthetic data, privacy measures, or known gaps.
 Frontier labs often disclose less than auditors would prefer.

 Evaluation results.
-Capability benchmarks, safety tests, red-team results, bias tests, robustness tests, autonomy evaluations, cybersecurity evaluations, biological or chemical risk evaluations, and modality-specific testing.
+Capability benchmarks, safety tests, red-team results, bias tests, robustness tests, autonomy evaluations, cybersecurity evaluations, biological or chemical risk evaluations, modality-specific testing, and post-mitigation results where available.

 Limitations.
-Known failure modes such as hallucination, bias, over-refusal, under-refusal, brittle reasoning, unsafe tool use, persuasion risk, memorization, data leakage, or uneven performance across languages and groups.
+Known failure modes such as hallucination, bias, over-refusal, under-refusal, brittle reasoning, unsafe tool use, persuasion risk, memorization, data leakage, benchmark contamination, or uneven performance across languages and groups.

 Mitigations and deployment decisions.
-Safety classifiers, refusal policies, rate limits, monitoring, staged rollout, access restrictions, product constraints, post-deployment review, and escalation pathways.
+Safety classifiers, refusal policies, rate limits, monitoring, staged rollout, access restrictions, product constraints, human oversight, post-deployment review, and escalation pathways.

 Why It Matters